clojure-emacs/inf-clojure/README.md

 (add-hook 'clojure-mode-hook #'inf-clojure-minor-mode)
 ```

-`inf-clojure-program` is a custom variable that defines a program to run
-or the tcp socket to connect to when starting `inf-clojure`.
-By default
-this var is set to `lein repl`, which will start a repl via leiningen.
-However, it is possible to use a cons pair like `("localhost" .
-5555)` to
-connect to a socket repl like the one provided with [planck](http://planck-repl.org/),
-which can be started from the command line with `planck -n 5555`.

 **Don't enable `inf-clojure-minor-mode` and `cider-mode` at the same
 time.
 They have overlapping functionality and keybindings and the
 result will be nothing short of havoc.**